top of page

 CAN LIVE WITH ANOTHER DOG AFTER INTRODUCTIONS

-A YOUNG RETIRED / SEMI RETIRED PERSON / PEOPLE WOULD BE IDEAL FOR HIM - HE WON'T BE REHOMED TO PEOPLE THAT WORK FULL TIME - IT WOULD NOT BE FAIR ON HIM TO BE LEFT FOR HOURS ON END
+HE WON'T BE REHOMED TO PEOPLE THAT GO OUT TO WORK FULL TIME - IT WOULD NOT BE FAIR ON HIM TO BE LEFT FOR HOURS ON END

-Please only email if you fit the criteria
+Please ONLY email if you fit the criteria

 Thank you